 APPLICATION and ELIGIBILITY

-Applications for the 2018-2019 Cohort closed on September 13, 2018.
 Please stay tuned for more information on the next round of applications, and see below for Eligibility and FAQ’s.

 If you have any questions about the GFA program please email Chelsea Callahan Huson at firstname.lastname@example.org.

-The application will ask you questions concerning one of more of the following: your business model, services/products, revenue, current funding, competition, and impact on the Good Food supply chain.
-You will be asked to submit current and past financial statements.
+The application may ask you questions concerning one of more of the following: your business model, services/products, revenue, current funding, competition, and impact on the Good Food supply chain.
+You may be asked to submit current and past financial statements.